 COmmuNity-engaged SimULation Training for Blood Pressure Control (CONSULT-BP)

-May 15, 2023 updated by: Jennifer Tjia, University of Massachusetts, Worcester
+August 29, 2025 updated by: Jennifer Tjia, University of Massachusetts, Worcester

 The goal of CONSULT-BP is to train early-stage healthcare providers, including residents and nurse practitioner (NP) students, to mitigate providers' bias, improve communication skills, and enhance providers' ability to develop authentic and meaningful therapeutic alliances with patients.
 The study setting is an academic safety net hospital that serves a large non-White and poor population.
-We hypothesize that patients' outcomes (blood pressure levels) will be lower after the training intervention compared with before training (control) periods.
+The Investigators hypothesize that patients' outcomes (blood pressure levels) will be lower after the training intervention compared with before training (control) periods.

 Study Overview